 Series C in 2009

-Engine Yard is a cloud application management platform that enables developers and DevOps teams to effectively provision, manage, and monitor applications in both public and private cloud environments.
-The platform leverages open-source technologies to automate various processes, including the curation and optimization of pre-integrated technology stacks, allowing organizations to concentrate on application development rather than infrastructure management.
-Serving thousands of customers across 58 countries, Engine Yard caters to a diverse range of users, from rapidly growing startups to established Fortune 500 companies.
-Headquartered in San Francisco, Engine Yard is supported by notable investors, including Benchmark, New Enterprise Associates, Oracle, and Amazon.
+Engine Yard is a leading cloud application management platform that enables developers and DevOps teams to provision, manage, and monitor applications across public and private cloud environments.
+The company leverages open-source technologies to automate processes, allowing for the curation, optimization, and maintenance of pre-integrated, pre-tested technology stacks.
+This focus on automation and efficiency empowers organizations to concentrate on application development rather than infrastructure management.
+Engine Yard serves a diverse clientele, ranging from rapidly growing web startups to established Fortune 500 enterprises, and has a presence in 58 countries.
+The company is recognized for providing expert support and offering unmatched control and choice in cloud application management.

 Sonatype